WCNewell/master-gatsby/readme.md

 # Result of "Master Gatsby" tutorial created by the infamous Wes Bos.

 This sample website for a pizza restaurant is the result of following video tutorials line by line as presented by Wes Bos in his "Master Gatsby" course.
-This resulted in a frontend created in Gatsby on React with a database studio built with Sanity.io as the backend.
-The main purpose of this video was to review some changes made to Gatsby since I last studied this framework build on the React library.
-I also wanted to get to know Sanity.io much better.
+This resulted in a frontend created with the Gatsby framework built on the React library along with a database studio built with Sanity.io as the backend.
+The main purpose of this video was to review some changes made to Gatsby since I last worked with it.
+I also wanted to get to know content platform Sanity.io as an alternative to WordPress.
 This course was excellent, very well designed, easy to follow and I believe provided a review and fundamentals I needed to proceed with personal projects.
 The backend is deployed and hosted at Sanity.io.
 The frontent is deployed and hosted at Netlify [clarks-slices.netlify.app](https://clarks-slices.netlify.app)

 # Master Gatsby